| Toll-Free #: (888)-899-7736 Email: DrP@PhonePremier.com |

 Decreased Quality of Care

-• Since therapists who accept insurance may not get reimbursed right away or get their full reimbursement from the insurance company, they may need to book more sessions to meet their financial goals.
+Since therapists who accept insurance may not get reimbursed right away or get their full reimbursement from the insurance company, they may need to schedule more sessions to meet their financial goals.
 This may lead to the therapist being overworked and potentially a lower quality of care.

 9. What are your fees?

-I completely understand that unexpected situations arise in your daily life so you can certainly cancel or reschedule appointments with 48 hour advanced notice, in other words, please contact me 48 hours prior to your appointment time.
-Once an appointment hour is scheduled, you will be expected to pay full fee for it unless you provide 48 hour advance notice of cancellation unless we both agree that you were unable to attend due to circumstances beyond your control.
-Please keep in mind that you are reserving a space in my appointment book, and without cancellation notice I am unable to refill this space.
+Unexpected situations arise in your daily life so you can certainly cancel or reschedule appointments based on the agreement you have with your therapist, but generally with 48 hour advanced notice, in other words, please contact your therapist 48 hours prior to your appointment time.
+Once an appointment hour is scheduled, typically your therapist will charge a late cancellation fee (usually $50) unless you provide 48 hour advance notice of cancellation unless you and your therapist both agree that you were unable to attend due to circumstances beyond your control.
+Please keep in mind that you are reserving a space in your therapist's appointment book, and without cancellation notice they are unable to refill this space.

 No. In any business, someone will always do it cheaper but this doesn't mean it's better, it's just "cheaper".
-I set a competitive fee for a quality service.
+We set competitive fees for quality services.

-Typically, we would schedule one session per week, especially when you first start so that we can build a good working relationship and you get the most benefit from our sessions.
+Typically, your therapist would schedule one session per week, especially when you first start so that you and your therapist can build a good working relationship and so that you get the most benefit from your sessions.
 Every individual is different, therefore, frequency of sessions may be shorter or longer.
-We offer either 30-minute or 60-minute sessions.
-We will decide which option is best for you depending on our clinical recommendation, your financial situation, and how much time you have in your schedule.
+Your therapist may offer a 30, 45, or 60-minute session depending on your needs.
+Your therapist will decide which option is best for you depending on their clinical recommendation, your financial situation, and how much time you have in your schedule.

 Please note that, each person is different, as such there is no definite time frame within which therapy will or will not show results for you.

 If you have an emergency (i.e., thoughts of harming yourself or someone else, a medical emergency, or other emergency), then immediately call 911, go to your local emergency room, or call an emergency hotline (i.e., 800-Suicide, etc.).
-The Premier Psychological Services, P.L. website, it's e-mail address, it's phone number, and phone therapy are not to be used for emergency situations.
+The Premier Psychological Services, P.L. websites, it's e-mail addresses, it's phone numbers, and Skype therapy are not to be used for emergency situations.
 These services are not intended and are not appropriate for such situations, and these services lack the support and immediacy needed for emergency situations.

-Home ~ Why Use Us ~ About Dr. Palermo ~ Our Services ~ Limits of Insurance
+Home Why Use Us Tampa Therapists Orlando Therapists ~ The Villages Therapists ~ Our Services FAQ's